 If you’ve experienced coming home from a stressful day at work and turning to food as a way to cope, you are not alone.
 For some, certain foods can evoke a sense of comfort, but when your body is getting mixed messages, such as being fed when it’s not physically hungry, this can lead to a pattern that can thwart your healthy eating intentions and weight loss goals.
-If you identify with this scenario, chances are you’ve experienced emotional eating—eating for other reasons than physical hunger.
+If you identify with this scenario, chances are you’ve experienced emotional eating, also known as emotional hunger—eating for other reasons than physical hunger.

 Emotional eating isn’t really about food.
 It is a way to suppress or soothe negative emotions, including anger, anxiety, boredom, fear, loneliness, and sadness.1 Daily stresses may lead to emotional eating, but so can major life events, so self-awareness is very important during any stressful scenario, whether it be spilling a carton of milk all over the kitchen floor or dropping your child off at college.